 Guin is a very small city located in the state of Alabama.
 With a population of 2,161 people and just one neighborhood, Guin is the 211th largest community in Alabama.

-Because occupations involving physical labor dominate the local economy, Guin is generally considered to be a blue-collar town.
-43.40% of the Guin workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Guin, you'll notice that it is more blue-collar than most other communities in America.
+43.40% of Guin’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Guin is a city of production and manufacturing workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Guin who work in healthcare (8.25%), sales jobs (8.16%), and management occupations (6.50%).

 The per capita income in Guin in 2022 was $23,946, which is lower middle income relative to Alabama, and low income relative to the rest of the US.
 This equates to an annual income of $95,784 for a family of four.
 However, Guin contains both very wealthy and poor people as well.